Seabed characterisation and interactions with ORE: two major challenges

 Seabed morphology can have a strong impact on the routing, installation and stability of subsea cables.
 Geometry and slopes can change rapidly.
 For the future Dunkerque wind farm, which will be located in a field of mobile underwater dunes, ensuring that the cables are submerged is a challenge.
 If the cables were to end up out of the sediment, they would be subject to current-induced constraints and risk breaking.
 Understanding these displacements in order to better define the route of the subsea cables is therefore essential (DUNES project).

 The characteristics of the surface sediments are also an important parameter to be taken into account in the design of ORE structures.
 An R&D project now completed has enabled the study of the dynamics of coarse sediments (gravel, pebbles) in the Alderney Race to prevent damage to future tidal turbines (PHYSIC project).

 Obtaining the mechanical characteristics of the soil at depth is also important for the design of the foundations.
 The future offshore wind farms in Saint-Nazaire and Fécamp will be built on limestone or chalk.
 This material, whose physical and mechanical properties change with time and the loads to which it is subjected, is very difficult to characterise.
-A project currently in progress is dedicated to the characterisation of its mechanical properties (SOLCYP+ project).
-It will allow to better design the foundations of future offshore wind turbines that will be installed in these particular rocks.
+A project dedicated to the characterisation of its mechanical properties allowed to better design the foundations of future offshore wind turbines that will be installed in these particular rocks (SOLCYP+ project).